Kazakh War of Independence: Course of the war

 After gaining support in 1472, Shaybani and his forces roamed the steppe, wishing to take revenge on their enemies.
 He managed to kill Burek Sultan, son of Yagdar Sultan.
 As a result, the remnants of Burek's ulus joined Manghuds.
 After the death of Kerei Khan in 1473, ambassadors sent by Bey Musa Mirza from Nogai Horde offered an alliance between the Manghuds and the Shaybanids.
 The Manghud Beys tried to avoid Kerei and Janibek's influence and instead proclaim a different khan who is more obedient to the will of their sultans.
 Shaybani accepted the offer after a promise from Musa Mirza to recognize him as the Khan of all Kazakhs while Musa himself would become the new Khan of the Golden Horde.
 Shaybani participated in a battle with just a few of his alleged 300 men.
 He managed to defeat Burunduk Khan, the son of Kerei Khan, while Khorezmi, the brother of Musa Mirza, was killed.
 Musa's attempts in proclaiming Shaybani as the new khan was opposed by the Manghuds and tribes that instituted the Nogai Horde.
 While the negotiations dragged on, Burunduk attacked Shaybani's possessions in the Syr Darya.
 His victory at the Sagunlyk Pass in the Karatau Mountains, and then in Ortyrar, Iasy (present-day Turkistan), and Arquq forced Muhammad Shaybani to abandon talks with Musa and the agreement did not take place.
 He hid himself in Mangyshlak after being defeated by Burunduk at the Qaratau Mountains.

 In the 1480s, Timurid ruler Sultan Ahmed Mirza invited Shaybani to fight against the Moghuls.
 Muhammad Shaybani instead chose to ally with the Moghuls and with their help in 1485, he seized the cities of Syghnaq, Arkuk and Uzgend on the Syr Darya, but was eventually ousted by Buryndyq, Qasym, and Ádik Sultan in 1486.

-According to some sources, when Burunduk Khan, Kasym Khan and Adik Sultan with the supporting Moghuls were in the Alatau mountains, they were attacked and defeated by a small detachment of Muhammad Shaybani's troops.
+According to some sources, when Burunduk Khan, Kasym Khan, and Adik Sultan with the supporting Moghuls were in the Alatau mountains, they were attacked and defeated by a small detachment of Muhammad Shaybani's troops.
 As a result, Burunduk Khan decided to become a matchmaker and the son of Muhammad Shaybani.
 Muhammad-Timur Sultan became Burunduk's son-in-law who gave his other daughter to Mahmud Sultan.
 It is believed that this event occurred around in 1495.

-A peace treaty was signed between both parties in 1500, with the Kazakh Khanate gaining its sovereignty from the Uzbek control.
-Shaybani then focused on conquering Samarkand and Bukhara in the south from the Timurids where he established the Khanate of Bukhara and for Kazakhs to stabilize the nation which managed to consolidate its holdings.
+By the end of the 15th century, a truce was concluded between the Kazakhs and Uzbeks.
+Around 1495–1496, Burunduk Khan and Muhammad Shaybani Khan agreed on a division of territories: the Kazakh rulers retained control over several cities of northern Turkestan, while the Shaybanids held the southern cities such as Otrar, Yasi, Arkuq, and Uzgend.
+To consolidate peace, dynastic marriages were arranged.
+During this period, Muhammad Shaybani controlled only the southern part of Turkestan.
+At the turn of the 15th–16th centuries, he conquered Transoxiana (Mawarannahr) and founded a new state, the Shaybanid state.